singhgauravv/image-recognition-tensorflowjs/README.md

 # Multinominal Logistic Regression - Image Recognition

+#### This repository implements logistic regression from scratch.
+Application to be further enhanced with a NodeJS server & React Client.

 ## How to Run:

 Run `node index.js` at root to test the optimized version.